samuelsurulere/samuel/README.md

 ![Model in action](assets/img/sample_pred.png)

-and you can access the web app through this [link](https://roadsignsdetection.streamlit.app/).
+and you can access the deployed web app through this [link](https://roadsignsdetection.streamlit.app/).
 The entire repo is available [here](https://github.com/samuelsurulere/image-classification-of-road-signs/).

 ### Twitter Sentiment Analysis